opensourcepledge/osp-tools/find-critical-maintainers/README.md

 ## TODOs

-* Implement local cache for ecosyste.ms endpoints.
-This would allow us to rerun revisions of the code without hitting the network every time.
-The cache could be cleared whenever fresh data is desired.
 * Move this tool into its own repository.
 Maybe with a spiffier name?
 * Write a case study blog post for [the ecosyste.ms blog][eco-blog].
 * Write a case study for [the ecosyste.ms docs website][eco-docs].